The beginners guide on fertilising your lawn (Full guide)

 ✅ Module 2 Knowledge Check

 Now you know the size of your lawn, it's time to look at how to apply fertiliser.
 We tested different spreaders at various price points to help you find one that works well for your needs and budget.
+Then we'll show you how to calibrate it properly so you apply exactly the right amount.

 Spreader Options Overview